Deliver 6+ Sigma Manufacturing Excellence, a Competitive Advantage Attained by a Maniacal Focus on Process Improvement

 - MINIMIZE ASSEMBLY LINE WORKERS.

-- “PULL” THROUGHOUT ASSEMBLY LINE (BUILD TO ORDER).
+- “PULL” THROUGHOUT THE ASSEMBLY LINE (BUILD TO ORDER).

 - INCREASE COMPETITIVENESS THROUGH OPERATIONAL EXCELLENCE.